 ASU is committed to offering an education that is accessible to academically competent students of Bahrain, the Gulf and beyond, and to deliver academic programmes of quality that graduate students equipped with knowledge and skills relevant locally and regionally.

-ASU is further dedicated to the promotion of a culture of learning and scientific research for its students, staff and faculty regionally and globally to engage meaningfully with the community at large.
+ASU is further dedicated to the promotion of a culture of learning and research for its students, staff and faculty, strengthening academic and professional partnerships, and developing networks locally, regionally and globally to engage meaningfully with Bahrain and Gulf Community at large.